vtex/styleguide/react/components/EXPERIMENTAL_Charts/LineChart/README.md

   config={customConfig}
 />
 ```
-- Avoid makes grid competes visually with the data.
+- Avoid the grid from visually competing with the data.

 # Line chart Config